-“Really?”
-Emma asked sarcastically, glancing back at Lucas.
+"Really?"
+Emma asked sarcastically as she glanced back at Lucas.
 He laughed.

-“Dalton’s got a bit of a dry sense of humor.
-He thought it was hilarious... though I think he’s the only one that thinks so.
-But anyways.. he does pretty good business, especially with the humans.
-They like that themed stuff.”
-Lucas said, tugging her along toward the stairs.
+"Dalton's got a bit of a dry sense of humor.
+He thought it was hilarious... though I think he's the only one that thinks so.
+But anyways... he does pretty good business, especially with the humans.
+They like that themed stuff."
+Lucas said as he tugged her along toward the stairs.